-Congressman Lewis To Receive NAACP Honor At Awards Show
+Congressman Lewis to receive NAACP honor at awards show

 In a statement, NAACP Chairman Leon Russell called Lewis a “modern hero in American history” who has “dedicated his life to protecting our constitutional rights, fighting injustice and speaking truth to power.”

-More recently, he has rallied to help reunite immigrant families separated by the Trump administration.
+More recently, he has rallied to help reunite immigrant families separated by President Donald Trump’s administration.